 - Has main rival on the side of Evil

 - Uses Hope to inspire Reverence as he’s only a mortal human.
-Also encourages it to be given to other hero’s and the concept of heroism
+Also encourages it to be given to other heroes and the concept of heroism

-Death Note and My Hero Academia are total different works with tones completely opposed.
+Death Note and My Hero Academia are totally different works with tones completely opposed to each other.
 However, they may share the same message about the Virtue of Reverence.

 What is the opposite of reverence?
 Hubris.
 And who ultimately succeeds in their goals between Light and All Might?
 Light is the parable of the man who won until he didn’t.
 His hubris was the death (lol) of him and after he was gone no one was life to rule through fear.
 His cult can never follow in his footsteps as none have the power.
 Another Kira may return but even so not for many many years (remember what Ryuk said about how often death notes drop?).

 Compare this with All Might and the situation in MHA.
-We don’t know exactly what life in my hero academia was like before All Might but the one thing we do know is that crime was higher and things were worst than they are currently in the story (and without him things are starting to collapse again).
+We don’t know exactly what life in my hero academia was like before All Might but the one thing we do know is that crime was higher and things were worse than they are currently in the story (and without him, things are starting to collapse again).
 However, despite how things are going right now there is still something Death Note didn’t have; Hope